mellywebby/100-days-of-code/log.md

 **Today's Progress**: Learned a bit more about functions.
 Today I was introduced to default arguments, returning multiple values from a function, and consequently, tuples.
 I also read the documentation for open() and round().

 **Thoughts:** We have officially entered double-digit days!
 Woo-hoo!
 I think the next milestone I'll celebrate is completing day 25.
 Reading the documentation for open() after learning about default arguments helped me solidify the concept.
 Returning multiple values from a function isn't possible (at least not directly) in C, so that's another way in which the two languages differ.
 In other news, I came up with an idea for a C program that I can work on in addition to learning Python.
 I'll share more about it tomorrow.

+### Day 11: October 13, 2020

+**Today's Progress**: Finished up functions by reviewing function scope and spent a bit of time working on coding problems to reinforce what I've learned the past few days.
+Today I learned that functions without a return statement return a None value.

+**Thoughts:** It felt nice to finish learning about functions.
+I plan on reviewing the concepts I've learned so far by exploring code as it comes to me in VS Code tomorrow.
+The C project I mentioned yesterday is in the planning phase.
+When it's complete, it will be a budgeting console application that will allow the user to create, read, update, and delete monthly budgets.
+I had difficulty falling asleep the other night because I kept exploring different ideas I had for the project, so you could say that I'm pretty excited about it.